 Emory & Henry College invites applications for two faculty positions in the Department of Occupational Therapy.
 The program has obtained Candidacy for transitioning the current Master of Occupational Therapy (MOT) program to an entry level Doctorate in Occupational Therapy (OTD) Program.
 The first OTD cohort will begin in August of 2020.
 In preparation for this transition, the department is adding additional faculty positions.
-The positions are full-time, 12-month, tenure-track or clinical positions with a preferred start date of July 1, 2020.
+The positions are full-time, 12-month, tenure-track or clinical positions with a preferred start date as soon as possible.

 THE OCCUPATIONAL THERAPY PROGRAM:

 The Master of Occupational Therapy (MOT) program is fully accredited by ACOTE.
 The last cohort in the MOT program will graduate in December of 2021.
 The first OTD cohort is expected to graduate August 2023.
 The occupational therapy department works closely with the community and students are very active in community class projects as well as community service activities.
 Information about the Occupational Therapy Program can be found at http://www.ehc.edu/ot.

 These faculty positions will be responsible for the following as they relate to the School of Health Sciences and the Department of Occupational Therapy: